OSInside/kiwi/doc/source/container_builder.rst

    a Docker container using the Dice containment build system written for KIWI.

-   The changes to the machine to become a build host will be reduced to the requirements of Dice and Docker.
+   The changes on the machine to become a build host will be reduced to the requirements of Dice and Docker.

 Requirements